utu-ai/botkit-middleware/README.md

 ```

 ## Add Middleware
-Exactly where this goes will depend on your own code.
-What we are looking to do though is to apply the middleware to the controller right after its setup.
+Generally, you will want to add the middleware into your code right after you've setup your controller.
 It could look something like this:

 ```js
 import utuMiddleware from 'botkit-middleware-utu';